andreaferrari95/Sunnee-Typescript-Project/README.md

 2. **Customer Interaction**: Customers are created and can place orders for products.
 The system checks if a product is available before assigning it to a customer.

 3. **Production Process**: Products are added to specific production processes (e.g., "Riciclo Reti da Pesca").
 The processes are simulated to reflect the steps in creating sustainable beachwear.

 ---

-## Additional Notes

-- **The company is entirely fictional**, created solely for this test project.
-- The **main purpose of this project** is to practice TypeScript by building a real-world system model while showcasing how technology can enhance sustainability in fashion.

----